ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - <span style="color:green"> A person may not act as a crewmember of a civil aircraft if alcoholic beverages have been consumed by that person within the preceding </span>
 - 8 hours.
 No person may act or attempt to act as a crewmember of a civil aircraft within 8 hours after the consumption of any alcoholic beverage.
+- <span style="color:green"> No person may attempt to act as a crewmember of a civil aircraft with </span>
+- .04 percent by weight or more alcohol in the blood.
+A person may not act as crew member while having .04 percent by weight or more alcohol in the blood.

 - <span style="color:green"> When may an 121.5 MHz emergency locator transmitter (ELT) be tested? </span>
 - During the first 5 minutes after the hour.